 Being told that you’re loved as a child isn’t the same as feeling that you are loved.
 I believe there needs to be a spiritual connectedness between what we’re told by someone and what we feel.
 When we’re constantly being told we’re pretty, beautiful, or special, we must feel those things too.

-Being born with Cerebral Palsy meant that people would always behave differently with me and they have by simply ignoring my emotional problems altogether.
-That of course had an effect on what I outwardly thought about myself and inwardly how I perceived myself; but spiritual connectedness is not always something we learn to equate to.
+Being born with Cerebral Palsy meant that people would behave differently towards me.
+That of course had an effect on what I outwardly thought about myself and inwardly how I perceived myself.

-It took me many years to make my own connections between being loved and feeling loved, in effect how I felt about myself.
-The problem is that the more negative elements we encounter in our lives; the more we distance ourselves between what’s said and what we feel, so the gap becomes bigger.
+It took me many years to make my own connections between being loved and feeling loved, how I felt about myself.
+The problem is that the more negative elements we encounter in our lives, the more we distance ourselves between what’s said and what we feel, so the gap becomes bigger.

-Although that’s never fine, it’s fine whilst we’re coping with our lives, but what happens when something happens to change all of that?
-It may be that we’ll begin to struggle with acceptance, because of how we feel about ourselves.
+That’s not fine, but it seems fine whilst we’re coping, but it’s not fine when something happens to change all of that.
+It may be that we will begin to struggle with acceptance because of how we feel about ourselves.